Kelly Rowland: 2015–2020: The Voice Australia

 On December 24, 2016, it was announced that Rowland would replace Ronan Keating as a coach on the sixth season of The Voice Australia, which aired in early 2017.
 Rowland played the role of Margot Scotts in the television film Love By the 10th Date, which premiered on Lifetime on January 28, 2017.
 On April 11, 2017, Kelly released her first book named Whoa, Baby!: A Guide for New Moms Who Feel Overwhelmed and Freaked Out (and Wonder What the #*$& Just Happened).
 On August 8, 2017, it was announced that Rowland was joining new judge Jennifer Hudson on the thirteenth season of The Voice US, who served as the winning coach on last season's The Voice UK.
 Hudson supported Rowland, a coach on the Australian version, as her advisor.
 In April 2018, Rowland reunited with Beyoncé Knowles and Michelle Williams during Knowles' headlining set at the Coachella Valley Music and Arts Festival.
-In the seventh season of The Voice Australia, she became the winning coach with two of her acts Sam Perry and Bella Paige became the top two, with Sam Perry as the winner and Bella Paige as the runner-up.
+In the seventh season of The Voice Australia, she became the winning coach with two of her contestants Sam Perry and Bella Paige became the final two, with Sam Perry as the winner and Bella Paige as the runner-up.

 In September 2018, BET announced that Rowland would star as Gladys Knight in the series American Soul.
 She released a new single, "Kelly" on November 22, 2018.
 In February 2019, American Soul premiered to positive reviews.
 On February 6, Rowland released a second single called "Crown" with the music video in partnership with Dove for the campaign #MyHairMyCrown.
 In May 2019, she featured on Ciara's song "Girl Gang" from the album Beauty Marks.
 On May 18, Rowland published an EP titled The Kelly Rowland Edition on streaming platforms.
 She also continued her work at The Voice Australia, starred in television series L.A.'s Finest, Robin Thede's HBO series A Black Lady Sketch Show, and the Christmas movie, Merry Liddle Christmas, produced by Rowland and her husband for Lifetime in December 2019.
 As part of the Christmas movie, Rowland released a song, "Love You More at Christmas Time" via her own record label, KTR Records.
 On April 17, 2020, Rowland released a single titled "Coffee" through KTR Records.
 On May 6, 2020, she announced her management deal with Roc Nation.
 This announcement meant Rowland's husband would no longer manage her.
-In the ninth season of The Voice Australia, she became the winning coach for the second time with her act Chris Sebastian as the winner.
+In the ninth season of The Voice Australia, she became the winning coach for the second time with her contestant Chris Sebastian as the winner.